 Private renting for older people?
 The All Party Parliamentary Group on Ageing and Older People

 There is concern that a growing number of people are likely to find themselves living in the private rented sector in their old age.
 This has been the topic for the latest enquiry undertaken by the APPG on Ageing and Older People.
 It met on March 20th to discuss what is happening to older people living in the private rented sector and to think about what can be done to help.
+Christine Whitehead presented to a session chaired by Richard Best.
+Their Summer 2019 report can be accessed here.

 Current evidence shows that number of those in their fifties living in the private rented sector is beginning to rise and we are aware that increasing numbers of middle-aged households are unlikely to be able to buy and are not eligible for social housing – so can expect to remain as private tenants.
 It also suggests that, although older tenants usually stated they were satisfied with their housing, the actual conditions they face are often quite unsuitable.
 Older people in other words tend not to complain.